 by the Managed Risk Medical Insurance Board (MRMIB).

-How do I register my baby for Healthy Families?
+How do I register my baby in the Medi-Cal Access Infant Program?

-Note: Babies are automatically eligible for the Healthy Families Program unless they are enrolled in employer-sponsored insurance or no-cost Medi-Cal.
+Note: Babies are automatically eligible for the Medi-Cal Access Infant Program unless they are enrolled in employer-sponsored insurance or no-cost Medi-Cal.

-AIM will mail you a Healthy Families Handbook and an Infant Registration Form 30 days before your expected due date.
+The Medi-Cal Access Program will mail you an Infant Registration Form 30 days before your expected due date.
 The Infant Registration Form asks for the following information:

 - First, middle, and last name of your baby